-- Always take precautions when cleaning wounds as some conditions such as hepatitis or the HIV virus can be transmitted via blood. - Wear disposable gloves and wipe up any blood spillage with disposable cloths, Milton or freshly diluted bleach (one part diluted with 10 parts water).
+- Always take precautions when cleaning wounds as some conditions such as hepatitis or the HIV virus can be transmitted via blood - Wear disposable gloves and wipe up any blood spillage with disposable cloths, neat sterilising fluid or freshly diluted bleach (one part diluted with 10 parts water).
 Such solutions must be carefully disposed of immediately after use.